Tram accident: Accident protocol

 Cranes, tow trucks, hydraulic jacks and rollers can be used to rerail a derailed tram vehicle.

 After the patients have been treated and transported, police inquiries may take place.
-After a full inspection, the vehicles involved may be allowed to be removed from the scene.
+After a full inspection, the vehicles involved may be allowed leave the scene.
 In severe accidents, special traffic or accident investigation boards may analyze the accident and its consequences, and give recommendations to improve safety in traffic.
-After the accident, the accident scene should be cleaned.
-The tram, the tracks and the overhead lines may need repair.
+After the accident, the tram, the tracks and the overhead lines may also need repair.